How to Read a Book: Part 2: The Third Level of Reading: Analytical Reading

 Adler explains for whom the book is intended, defines different classes of reading, and tells which classes will be addressed.
 He also makes a brief argument favoring the Great Books, and explains his reasons for writing How to Read a Book.

 There are three types of knowledge: practical, informational, and comprehensive.
-He discusses the methods of acquiring knowledge, concluding that practical knowledge, though teachable, cannot be truly mastered without experience; that only informational knowledge can be gained by one whose understanding equals the author's; that comprehension (insight) is best learned from who first achieved said understanding – an "original communication".
+He discusses the methods of acquiring knowledge, concluding that 1. practical knowledge, though teachable, cannot be truly mastered without experience, 2. that only informational knowledge can be gained by one whose understanding equals the author's, and 3. that comprehension (insight) is best learned from the person who first achieved said understanding – an "original communication" with the source of understanding.

 The idea that communication directly from those who first discovered an idea is the best way of gaining understanding is Adler's argument for reading the Great Books; that any book that does not represent original communication is inferior, as a source, to the original, and that any teacher, save those who discovered the subject he or she teaches, is inferior to the Great Books as a source of comprehension.

 Adler spends a good deal of this first section explaining why he was compelled to write this book.
 He asserts that very few people can read a book for understanding, but that he believes that most are capable of it, given the right instruction and the will to do so.
 It is his intent to provide that instruction.
 He takes time to tell the reader about how he believes that the educational system has failed to teach students the art of reading well, up to and including undergraduate, university-level institutions.
 He concludes that, due to these shortcomings in formal education, it falls upon individuals to cultivate these abilities in themselves.
 Throughout this section, he relates anecdotes and summaries of his experience in education as support for these assertions.

-Part III: Approaches to Different Kinds of Reading Matter
+Part 3: Approaches to Different Kinds of Reading Matter

-In Part III, Adler briefly discusses the differences in approaching various kinds of literature and suggests reading several other books.
+In this part, Adler briefly discusses the differences in approaching various kinds of literature and suggests reading several other books.
 He explains a method of approaching the Great Books – read the books that influenced a given author prior to reading works by that author – and gives several examples of that method.

-Part IV: The Ultimate Goals of Reading
+Part 4: The Ultimate Goals of Reading

 The last part of the book covers the fourth level of reading: syntopical reading.
 At this stage, the reader broadens and deepens his or her knowledge on a given subject – e.g., love, war, particle physics, etc. – by reading several books on that subject.
 In the final pages of this part, the author expounds on the philosophical benefits of reading: "growth of the mind", fuller experience as a conscious being...